 REMINDER: Your safety is our utmost concern!
-In thirty-five years of ministry we have not had a problem with any issues listed below.
+In forty-five years of ministry we have not had a problem with any issues listed below.

 What is Meant by 'Challenge by Choice'?